menu

 Polarised

 The Mason Red is a men's sports frame.
-Matte black with red accents and a soft touch finish that feels as good as it looks Red mirror lenses give these shades a bold edge.
-They pop in the sun and do a proper job of knocking back harsh light when conditions get intense That soft touch coating on th..
+Matte black with red accents and a soft touch finish that feels as good as it looks.
+Red mirror lenses give these shades a bold edge, popping in the sun and knocking back harsh light when conditions get intense.
+The soft touch coating on the frames means no sl..

 $22.50